doolse/purescript-dispatcher-react/comparison.md

 The only problem for the parent now is that it is also responsible for knowing when the state needs to be initialized.

-What I've just described is the basis of how React, [Halogen](https://github.com/slamdata/purescript-halogen), [Thermite](https://github.com/paf31/purescript-thermite) (on top of React) all work conceptually, each have slightly different ways of how to keep track of the state and how to write event handlers.
+What I've just described is the conceptial basis of how React, [Halogen](https://github.com/slamdata/purescript-halogen) and [Thermite](https://github.com/paf31/purescript-thermite) (on top of React) all work.
+Each have slightly different ways of how to keep track of the state and how to write event handlers.
 I will start with React and contrast that with Thermite and Halogen and explain why I was motivated to write this library.

 ## React